Onni97/Onni97/README.md

 🎓 Graduated in Information tecnology at the University of Trento.

-Love Web Programming, both front and back side.
+Love Web Programming, both front and back end.

 #### Contacts
 ✉️ onniale@gmail.com